egagin/distance_donut_privacy/index.md

-# We Collect No Personal Inforrmation Using Our Applications
+# We Collect No Personal Information Using Our Applications

 We do not collect, use, save, or have access to any of your personal data through the Distance Donut app.